Red onion

-Red onions (also known as purple or blue onions in some mainland European countries, though not the UK) are cultivars of the onion (Allium cepa), and have purplish-red skin and white flesh tinged with red.
+Red onions (also known as purple or blue onions in some mainland European countries) are cultivars of the onion (Allium cepa), and have purplish-red skin and white flesh tinged with red.
 They are most commonly used in cooking, but the skin has also been used as a dye.

 Red onions tend to be medium to large in size and have a sweeter flavor than white or yellow onions due to low levels of pyruvic acid and sulfur compounds.
 They are often consumed raw (and can be added to salads for color and bite), grilled, or lightly cooked with other foods.
 Red onions are available throughout the year and are high in flavonoids and fiber (compared to white and yellow onions).
 Cut red onion can be soaked in cool water for a period of time, and the water can be drained off, resulting in less "bite" and pungency.

 Varieties

 Tropea

 The red onion from Tropea, Italy, (Italian: "Cipolla Rossa di Tropea") grows in a small area of Calabria in southern Italy, Capo Vaticano, near the city of Tropea.
 This onion has a stronger and sweeter aroma and the inner part is juicier and whiter than other red onions and it is possible to make a jam with it.
-In March 2008, the European Union registered the Protected Designation of Origin mark for the red onions produced in this particular area in Italy.
+In July 2007, the European Union registered the Protected geographical indication mark for the red onions produced in this particular area in Italy.